- How to Ride

 Q: How often do the buses leave the bus stops?
 A: The Green Line and Silver Line leave their designated bus stops once every single hour they are in operation.
 The FREE Downtown Shuttle leaves it's designated bus stops once every 15 minutes during its hours of operation.

+Q: How do I know which bus is the "Green Line" or "Silver Line NORTH" or "Silver Line SOUTH" or "Free Downtown Shuttle?"
 A: Each bus has a large electronic marquee sign above the front windshield displaying the bus line name and key locations it travels to.
 Each bus also has a small electronic sign on the passenger side door and the rear of the bus for easy visibility.

 A: Ketchikan's main two lane highway is very linear almost traveling in a long straight line which makes it easier to identify which end of the island is the North end and South end.
 Bus stops that are located on the same side of the street as the ocean are in the "Southbound" direction and bus stops across the street (away from the ocean) are in the "Northbound" direction.

+Q: What is a "Flag Stop?"
 A: Outside the city limits is considered the "Flag Stop Area."
 In that area you can flag down (wave your hands) for a Bus Driver to pick you up.
 The requirements to pick up passengers in the "Flag Stop Area" is that the bus needs plenty of room to pull over and not block traffic and the ground needs to be fairly flat and wide enough.
 Additionally, on cloudy days or dark evening hours passengers are encouraged to wear bright colored clothing and a flashlight so that the Bus Driver can see passengers.
 Please be advised that it is up to each Bus Driver's choice to determine whether the area is safe enough to pick up passengers at a specific spot.
 If it's not safe, the bus may pull over farther ahead and passengers will need to walk to the bus.
 If the bus cannot pull over in an alternative location they will have to keep going and stay on route.

+Q: What if I want more information about Ketchikan, places of interest to visit or I need someone to show me how to read the bus schedule to get where I need to go?
 A: The Ketchikan Visitors Bureau has office locations at Cruise Ship Berths 1 and 3 where visitors can walk in and meet with a staff person to assist them with their questions.
 Their toll free number is 1-800-770-3300 and their email is Visitor Bureau email

-ADA Accessibility and Bus Capacity All of our 30 foot and 35 foot buses can kneel down to be level with the curb to make it easy to step into the bus.
+All of our 30 foot and 35 foot buses can kneel down to be level with the curb to make it easy to step into the bus.
 The buses are also equipped with a wheelchair ramp.
 Out of respect to our customers the Bus Driver won't assume a customer will need the ramp so please let the Bus Driver know if you or someone in your party would like the ramp deployed and they will be happy to do so.
 The 30 foot buses can accommodate approximately 45-50 passengers and the 35 foot bus can accommodate approximately 50-55 passengers.
 If a bus is full (passengers standing near or up to the yellow line) the Bus Driver will inform passengers waiting at bus stops that the bus is full (at capacity) and when the next available bus will arrive.

 During the summer season the buses are heavily used by visitors and locals and it can get crowded at peak times so we ask all our passengers to place your personal items on your lap or stored safely out of the aisle.
 Make sure you have all your personal belongings (cell phone, wallet, bags, purse, coat, etc…) before disembarking the bus.
 If you believe you lost an item on the bus please call our office right away (907) 225-8726.
 We will need: 1) your name, 2) phone number, 3) a detailed description of the lost item, 4) what bus line you were on, 5) what time you got off the bus and 6) where you were sitting on the bus so that the Bus Driver can search for your lost item.